 From Bill Wellington:

 There was one teenage girl who was there for a regular treatment which involved putting an IV in her arm.
-This girl was almost phobic about the procedure and I could hear her crying and yelling before I went in the room.
-I had no idea what to do, so I simply sat and played a banjo tune without saying much.
+This girl was scared about the procedure and I could hear her crying and yelling before I went in the room.
+I didn’t know what to do, so I simply sat and played a banjo tune without saying much.
 I began to talk calmly to her about music and the different instruments.
 She became more and more interested and calmed down considerably.
-While I can’t say I cured her fears, I do think that the simple distraction was beneficial, and the calming effect of music was apparent.
+The simple distraction was beneficial, and the calming effect of music was apparent.

 From Silly Goose & Val: